Bengal famine of 1943: March 1942: Denial policies

 Anticipating a Japanese invasion of British India via the eastern border of Bengal, the British military launched a pre-emptive, two-pronged scorched-earth initiative in eastern and coastal Bengal.
 Its goal was to deny the expected invaders access to food supplies, transport and other resources.
 (Note: Sources agree that the impetus came from the military; see for example Ó Gráda (2009).
 Some, such as J. Mukherjee (2015), add that Herbert was "instructed through central government channels".
 At least two sources have suggested that the avowed objective of denying supplies to an invading Japanese army was less important than a covert goal of controlling available rice stocks and means of transport so the rice supplies could be directed toward the armed forces; see Iqbal (2010) and De (2006).)

 First, a "denial of rice" policy was carried out in three southern districts along the coast of the Bay of Bengal – Bakarganj (or Barisal), Midnapore and Khulna – that were expected to have surpluses of rice.
 John Herbert, the governor of Bengal, issued an urgent directive in late March 1942 immediately requiring stocks of paddy (unmilled rice) deemed surplus, and other food items, to be removed or destroyed in these districts.
 Official figures for the amounts impounded were relatively small and would have contributed only modestly to local scarcities.
 However, evidence that fraudulent, corrupt and coercive practices by the purchasing agents removed far more rice than officially recorded, not only from designated districts, but also in unauthorised areas, suggests a greater impact.
+In addition to destroying surplus rice, British authorities denied requests from Indian officials to import wheat.
 Far more damaging were the policy's disturbing impact on regional market relationships and contribution to a sense of public alarm.
 Disruption of deeply intertwined relationships of trust and trade credit created an immediate freeze in informal lending.
 This credit freeze greatly restricted the flow of rice into trade.